-The empirical setting for the identification of entanglement refers to a `Bell-type test', since the seminal papers by Einstein--Podolsky--Rosen (EPR), David Bohm and John Bell \cite{bell1964,chsh1969,brunner2014,epr1935,bohm1951}.
-Let us consider a composite physical entity ${S}_{12}$, prepared in an initial state $p$, and such that the individual entities ${S}_1$ and ${S}_2$ can be recognized as component parts of ${S}_{12}$.
-Next, let us perform the coincidence measurements $AB$, $AB'$, $A'B$ and $A'B'$ on $S_{12}$, where the coincidence measurement $XY$ consists in performing the measurement $X$ on $S_1$, with possible outcomes $X_1$ and $X_2$, and the measurement $Y$ on $S_2$, with possible outcomes $Y_1$ and $Y_2$, with $X=A,A'$, $Y=B,B'$.
-The component entities $S_1$ and $S_2$ have interacted in the past, but are spatially separated when the coincidence measurements are performed.
+The empirical setting for the identification of entanglement refers to a `Bell-type test' \citep{epr1935,bohm1951,bell1964,brunner2014,chsh1969}, which can be outlined as follows.
+Let us consider a composite physical entity ${S}_{12}$, prepared in an initial state $p$, and such that the component entities ${S}_1$ and ${S}_2$ can be recognized as component parts of ${S}_{12}$.
+Next, let us perform the joint measurements $AB$, $AB'$, $A'B$ and $A'B'$ on $S_{12}$, where the joint measurement $XY$ consists in performing the measurement $X$ on $S_1$, with possible outcomes $X_1$ and $X_2$, and the measurement $Y$ on $S_2$, with possible outcomes $Y_1$ and $Y_2$, with $X=A,A'$, $Y=B,B'$.
+The component entities $S_1$ and $S_2$ have interacted in the past, but are spatially separated when the joint measurements are performed.
 If $X_1,X_2,Y_1,Y_2$ can only be $\pm 1$, $X=A,A'$, $Y=B,B'$, the expected values of $AB$, $AB'$, $A'B$ and $A'B'$ are the correlation functions $E(A,B)$, $E(A,B')$, $E(A',B)$ and $E(A',B')$, respectively.
-One can then prove that, under the reasonable, in classical physics, assumption of `local separability', or `local realism' \cite{epr1935}, the CHSH inequality, namely,
+One can then prove that, under the reasonable, in classical physics, assumption of `local separability', or `local realism' \citep{epr1935}, the CHSH inequality, namely,

-should be satisfied \cite{chsh1969}.
+should be satisfied \citep{chsh1969}.
 We call `CHSH factor' the quantity

 and observe that $\Delta_{CHSH}$ is mathematically bound by $-4$ and $+4$.